Extended Producer Responsibility

 What Is Extended Producer Responsibility (EPR)?

-Extended Producer Responsibility (EPR) is a policy approach that holds manufacturers responsible for the environmental impacts of their products throughout their entire life cycle.
+Extended Producer Responsibility (EPR) is a policy approach that makes manufacturers responsible for the proper end-of-life waste management of their product.

 Producer Responsibility Organization (PRO)